Sxela/DiscoDiffusion-Warp/README.md

 ## Output warping
 This feature is plain simple - we just take any frame, warp in to the next frame, blend with real next frame, get smooth noise-free result.

-*note: this notebook completely disables adabins depth estimator and 2d/3d animation due to import name conflicts I'm too lazy to resolve at the moment 😸

 ### Settings:
 (located in create video tab)